wfmackey/dhhstheme/README.md

 [wfmackey/dhhstheme/issues](https://github.com/wfmackey/dhhstheme/issues).

 The package is currently maintained by Will Mackey, Jonathan Nolan and Callum Shaw.
+Additional contributors or maintainers are **more than welcome**.
 It is based on and steals a lot of code from [`grattantheme`](https://github.com/grattan/grattantheme) created by Matt Cowgill and Will Mackey.